What Do I Teach After the AP Spanish Exam?

 AND MY FAVORITE ACTIVITY:

+The first time I assigned this activity, I was blown away by the presentations.
 Students find a Spanish song on the Internet.
 They write or type the lyrics in Spanish and in English including the country of origin.
 They write one or two paragraphs explaining why they like the song.
 They also research the singer and write a biography of him or her including childhood facts, interests, family, his/her career as a singer, and who influenced him or her.

 Then, they play or sing the song to the class.
 Some students have knocked my socks off with their performances.